shoelfikar/e-sign-pdf/README.md

 ## FAQ

-### Apakah aplikasi ini gratis?
-Ya, aplikasi ini sepenuhnya gratis dan open-source dengan MIT License.
+### Is this application free?
+Yes, this application is completely free and open-source with MIT License.

+### Do I need to create an account?
+For the demo version, you can use any email and password (minimum 6 characters) to login.
+In a production environment, you would integrate with a proper authentication backend.

-### Apakah data saya aman?
+### Is my data safe?
-Sangat aman.
-Semua proses dilakukan 100% di browser Anda.
-Tidak ada data yang diupload ke server.
+Very safe.
+All processing is done 100% in your browser.
+No data is uploaded to any server.
+Login credentials are stored locally only for the demo.

-### Apakah bisa digunakan secara offline?
+### Can it be used offline?
-Saat ini memerlukan internet untuk load PDF.js worker.
-Future version akan support PWA dengan offline mode.
+Currently requires internet to load PDF.js worker and for initial login.
+Future version will support PWA with offline mode.

-### Apakah tanda tangan sah secara hukum?
-Aplikasi ini membuat visual signature, bukan digital certificate.
-Legalitas tergantung regulasi di negara Anda.
-Untuk dokumen legal penting, konsultasikan dengan ahli hukum.

-### Apakah bisa batch signing banyak PDF sekaligus?
+### How do I enable dark mode?
+Click the moon/sun icon in the top-right corner of the header.
+Your preference will be saved automatically.

+### Are the signatures legally valid?
+This application creates visual signatures, not digital certificates.
+Legality depends on regulations in your country.
+For important legal documents, consult with a legal expert.

+### Can I batch sign multiple PDFs at once?
-Fitur ini masih dalam roadmap (Phase 3).
-Saat ini hanya support satu PDF per session.
+This feature is still in the roadmap (Phase 3).
+Currently only supports one PDF per session.

-### Apakah ada limit ukuran file?
+### Is there a file size limit?
-Tidak ada hard limit, tapi direkomendasikan < 10MB untuk performa optimal.
+No hard limit, but < 10MB is recommended for optimal performance.

-### Bagaimana cara melaporkan bug?
+### How do I report a bug?
-Silakan buat issue di [GitHub Issues](https://github.com/shoelfikar/e-sign-pdf/issues) dengan detail lengkap.
+Please create an issue on [GitHub Issues](https://github.com/shoelfikar/e-sign-pdf/issues) with complete details.

 ---

 **Made with ❤️ using Next.js, React & Tailwind CSS**

-⭐ Star project ini jika berguna untuk Anda!
+⭐ Star this project if you find it useful!